-Anyone looking to invest in teak should know what they’re getting into.
+Anyone looking to invest in teak should know what they’re getting into and part of that is understanding the teak terms that are used in this investment class.
 While Escape Artist prides itself on being one of the premier online destinations for accurate, up-to-date information on the teak industry, certain articles here assume a basic level of familiarity with teak.
 For those just getting started with this incredible investment opportunity, we’ve compiled a useful list of the most essential vocabulary words for potential teak investors to familiarize themselves with.

 Deciduous – a type of plant that goes through seasonal growth cycles, during which its leaves, petals, and/or fruit may be shed after a given period of time; distinct from evergreen plants, which retain their leaves throughout the full year.
 Teak trees, in particular, shed their leaves in the dry season immediately following the rainy season.

 Density – wood density refers to the quantity or weight of a type of wood per volume, measured in kilograms per cubic meter or pounds per cubic foot.
 This should not be confused with tree density, which refers to the number of trees found within a given area.
 Teak is a high-density wood.

 Grain – the textured pattern visible in a piece of cut wood, formed by the unique arrangement of wood fibers.
 Differences in seasonal growth account for the distinct light and dark portions of the wood, which form rings that can be seen when trees are cut perpendicular to the grain.

 Hardwood – wood derived from angiosperms, or flowering plants; despite the misleading name, does not necessarily guarantee the hardness of a given wood.